talbarfm/java-basics/README.md

    e.
 Create MyOwnAutoShop class which contains the main() method.
 Perform the following within the main() method.
       ◦Create an instance of Sedan class and initialize all the fields with appropriate values.
 Use super(...) method in the constructor for initializing the fields of the superclass.
       ◦Create two instances of the Ford class and initialize all the fields with appropriate values.
 Use super(...) method in the constructor for initializing the fields of the super class.
-      ◦Create an instance of Car class and initi
+      ◦Create an instance of Car class and initialize all the fields with appropriate values.Display the sale prices of all instance.